Cuala G.A.A.

 Cuala GAA club (or Cuala GAC, [ˈkuəlˠə] KOO-luh) is a Gaelic Athletic Association club based in Dalkey in the south of County Dublin, Ireland.
 It fields teams in Dublin GAA competitions.
 Cuala is primarily based in a sports and social centre in Dalkey, and also has playing facilities in Glenageary, Meadow Vale/Clonkeen Park, Shankill and Sallynoggin.

 The club name derives from Cualu or Cuala, an ancient kingdom of Ireland that stretched roughly from the Liffey to Arklow.

 History

+The club was founded as a result of a merger between Dalkey Mitchels and Cuala Casements in 1974.

 The club won consecutive All-Ireland Senior Club Hurling Championships in 2017 and 2018.